There are two sides to every coin.

 Several people show acute allergic reactions to olive oil.
 And if you are one of them, I would suggest you stay away from it—this oil will only aggravate your condition.

-Olive oil can cause severe allergies, such as contact dermatitis, eczema, respiratory allergies, and so on.
+Olive oil can cause severe allergies, such as contact dermatitisi XAn allergic condition in which the skin develops rashes after coming in contact with an irritant or allergen. , eczemai XA chronic skin condition that causes dryness, irritation, blisters, inflammation, and red rashes on the skin. , respiratory allergies, and so on.
 It is mainly experienced during or after the topical application of the oil.
-Those who are prone to allergies can also face this issue after they consumed something that has olive oil as one of the ingredients in their food.
+Those who are prone to allergies can also face this issue after they consume something that has olive oil as one of the ingredients in their food.
 It’s always better to know olive oil benefits and side effects before consuming it regularly.